VOLTTRON/volttron/docs/source/driver-framework/drivers-overview.rst

 * Platform agents (including the Platform Driver and Actuator), subsystems, and user agents communicate with the message bus via a publish/subscribe system.
 * Agents can communicate "directly" to each other via JSONRPC (RPC).
 A JSONRPC call uses the VOLTTRON message bus router to "direct" messages to an intended recipient.
-For example, suppose Agent B has a function called `do_task(x)` which takes an `x` as an input parameter and returns an output.
-Using an RPC call, Agent A can specify the input parameter and call Agent B's `do_task(x)` function.
-Agent B would receive the call, execute the task, and return the required output to Agent A.
+RPC calls from an agent specify a function for the recipient to perform including input parameters; the response to the sender should contain the value output by the specified function.
 * The Platform Driver will periodically poll device drivers.
 This functionality is intentionally not user-facing.
 The Platform Driver iterates over the configured drivers and calls their respective "scrape_all" methods.
 This will trigger the drivers to collect point values.